Message template

 # Template definition with comments example

-We define the template below with the comment Render the management section for administrators.
+The following template includes the comment Render the management section for administrators.

 <html>